Let’s Talk Crate Engines

 For flowrates, be wary of the instructions provided by GM.
 As of Oct.
 20, 2018 their online instructions had the same flowrates listed for the LT1 and LT4, with the LT4 being incorrect.

-UPDATE: GM has supplied the same pressure and flowrates for LT1, LT4, and LT5 engines.
+UPDATE: GM has again supplied the same pressure and flowrates for LT1, LT4, and LT5 engines.

 Since the LT5 was supplied only in the C7 ZR1 there is no single fuel module that will supply enough fuel unless the C7 part is used.
 However, the C7 part is very tall, over 14″, and does not fit many chassis.
 In that light, dual Gen5/6 fuel modules will provide sufficient gasoline or E85 fuel to meet the LT5 demand.
 If having long-term OE reliability, returnless, no external filters, etc. is the goal for the car, then dual Gen5/6 ZL1 fuel modules are highly suggested.